Plains zebra: Diet and predation

 Plains zebras primarily feed on grass; preferred species being Themeda triandra, Cynodon dactylon, Eragrostis superba and Cenchrus ciliaris.
-Zebra sometimes browse or dig for corms and rhizomes during the dry season.
+Zebra sometimes browse on herbs, leaves and twigs or dig for corms and rhizomes during the dry season.
 They appear to partial to eating scorched Colophospermum mopane and Pterocarpus rotundifolius, consuming both the leaves and twigs.

-Plains zebras are adapted for grazing on both long, tough grass stems and newly emerging short grass.
+Plains zebras are adapted for grazing on both long, tough grass stems and newly emerging short grass (stems and sheaths).
 In some areas, it rarely feeds below 100–150 mm to ground level.
 It ranges more widely than many other species, even into woodlands, and it is often the first grazing species to appear in a well-vegetated area.
 The flexible upper lip allows them to push plant material between the incisors to cut.
 Zebras have a less efficient digestive system than ruminants but food passage is twice as fast.
 Thus, zebras are less selective in foraging, but they do spend much time eating.
 The zebra is a pioneer grazer and prepares the way for more specialised grazers such as blue wildebeests and Thomson's gazelles.